 Art in Manufacturing, a collaboration between the National Festival of Making and Super Slow Way, pairs artists and makers with manufacturers and domestic artisans; giving artists access to specialist machinery and heritage craft techniques to create work that forms an integral part of the National Festival of Making

-Factory innovation, workers’ heritage and creativity combine to produce artwork and performance which is then presented at the National Festival of Making which this year takes place on the weekend of the 12th and 13th of May.
+Factory innovation, workers’ heritage and creativity combined to produce artwork and performance which was then presented at the National Festival of Making which in 2018, took place on the weekend of the 12th and 13th of May.

-For the second year of the fascinating and unpredictable Art in Manufacturing it is our great pleasure to reveal artists and manufacturers, who shared their ideas and inspirations with each other to create six completely new pieces of work.
+For the second year of the fascinating and unpredictable Art in Manufacturing it was our great pleasure to reveal the artists and manufacturers, who shared their ideas and inspirations with each other to create six completely new pieces of work.
 Thanks to all of them for being part of it.